philoniare/create-substrate-app/README.md

 ***
 `create-substrate-app` is a command-line tool that simplifies the process of starting a new decentralized web app creation connected to a Substrate based chain.
 It allows developers to quickly bootstrap a new project with templates for React, Vue, and Angular, getting you started with Substrate DApp development in no time.
+The basic interface allows you to query the on-chain balance and transfer funds between accounts.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system: